 From 2005 to 2008, we sold and delivered approximately 30% of our total gasoline gallon equivalents of CNG and LNG under contracts that provided a fixed price or a price cap to our customers over terms typically ranging from one to three years, and in some cases up to five years.
 At any given time, however, the market price of natural gas may rise and our obligations to sell fuel under fixed price contracts may be at prices lower than our fuel purchase or production price if we do not have effective futures contracts in place.
 This circumstance has in the past and may again in the future compel us to sell fuel at a loss, which would adversely affect our results of operations and financial condition.
 Commencing with the adoption of our revised natural gas hedging policy in February 2007, we expect to purchase futures contracts to hedge our exposure to variability related to our fixed price contracts.
 However, such contracts may not be available or we may not have sufficient financial resources to secure such contacts.
 In addition, under our hedging policy, we may reduce or remove futures contracts we have in place related to these contracts if such disposition is approved in advance by our board of directors and derivative committee.
-If we are not economically hedged with respect to our fixed price contracts, we will lose money in connection with those contracts during periods in which natural gas prices increase above the prices of natural gas included in our customers' contracts.
-As of June 30, 2009, we were economically hedged with respect to four of our fixed price contracts with our customers.
+If we are not economically hedged with respect to our fixed price contracts.
+As of June 30, 2009, we were economically hedged with respect to four of our fixed price contracts.
+As of June 30, 2009, we were economically hedged with respect to four of our fixed price contracts.